vigneshbhuvan-nus/tp/docs/UserGuide.md

     The command you entered previously had switched GreenTea into Quiz mode.
 This means that all commands written from now on will be treated as answers to the question given by GreenTea.
 Also, note that the tab had switched to the Quiz Tab.

-    From Figure 9, we can see that GreenTea is asking us the question "What is the english word for the translation `イルカ`?"
-We already know that the correct word is `Dolphin`.
+    From Figure 9, we can see that GreenTea is asking us the question "What is the english word for the translation `いいえ`?"
+We already know that the correct word is `No`.
 However, let us try typing the wrong answer `dog`.

     ![GreenTea](images/user-guide/WrongAnswer.PNG)
     Figure 10.
 Wrong answer given